hpfem/hermes/doc/src/hermes2d/P01-linear/03-poisson.rst

     MatrixSolverType matrix_solver = SOLVER_UMFPACK;

 Besides UMFPACK, one can use SOLVER_AMESOS, SOLVER_MUMPS, SOLVER_PETSC, and
-SOLVER_SUPERLU (and matrix-free SOLVER_NOX for nonlinear problems. this will be discussed later).
+SOLVER_SUPERLU (and matrix-free SOLVER_NOX for nonlinear problems - to be discussed later).

 After that one needs to create instances of a matrix, vector, and matrix solver